 When compared to many other African countries, the HIV prevalence rate for Gambia is categorized as low.
 Nonetheless, there are concentrated areas where HIV/AIDS remains a persistent and predominantly female health problem.
 Early sexual activity and marriage at a young age - sometimes forced - are the reasons why girls account for the highest share of HIV infections.

 SOS Children's Villages in The Gambia

 1980 was the year when SOS Children's Villages became active in The Gambia.
-In 1981, SOS Children's Villages started its activities in Bakoteh, approximately 18 kilometres from the capital Banjul.
-Against the background of poor education systems in the region, some students at the SOS Vocational Training Centres also come from Liberia and Sierra Leone to receive their technical training courses.
+In 1981, SOS Children's Villages started its activities in Bakoteh, approximately 18 kilometers from the capital Banjul.
+Against the background of bad education systems in the region, some students at the SOS Vocational Training Centers also come from Liberia and Sierra Leone to receive their technical training courses.

-Since the economic situation in Gambia has been rather turbulent, SOS Children's Villages also supported the population in surrounding neighbourhoods during emergency situations, for example by building houses for impoverished families.
-At present, the organisation operates two SOS Children's Villages in the Gambia.
+Since the economic situation in Gambia has been rather turbulent, SOS Children's Villages also supported the population in surrounding neighborhoods during emergency situations, for example by building houses for impoverished families.
+At present, the organization operates two SOS Children's Villages in the Gambia.